-Dickinson College is proud to host the 6th Annual Global Engagement in the Liberal Arts Conference, bringing together faculty and staff from a wide range of liberal arts colleges to share best practices and efforts focused on effective global engagement under the organizing theme of Creating Inclusive Global Communities.
+Dickinson College proudly hosted the 6th Annual Global Engagement in the Liberal Arts Conference, which brought together faculty and staff from a wide range of liberal arts colleges to share best practices and efforts focused on effective global engagement under the organizing theme of Creating Inclusive Global Communities.

-The conference dates are October 4 and 5 and will be hosted by Dickinson College in Carlisle, Pennsylvania.
+The conference took place on October 4 and 5, 2019 and was hosted by Dickinson College in Carlisle, Pennsylvania.

-The conference is generously supported by Dickinson College President Margee Ensign, Provost and Dean of the College Neil Weissman, Institutional Effectiveness & Inclusivity, and The Center for Global Study & Engagement.
+The conference was generously supported by Dickinson College President Margee Ensign, Provost and Dean of the College Neil Weissman, Institutional Effectiveness & Inclusivity, and The Center for Global Study & Engagement.

 How do we infuse inclusivity/social justice work into campus internationalization efforts and how do we support building intercultural competency and a global perspective into inclusivity/social justice work?

-The conference will bring together senior diversity officers and staff in multi-cultural, diversity, social justice, inclusivity offices with senior international officers and global education staff as well as faculty engaging with these issues in their teaching and research to explore collaboratively how we build inclusive global communities.
+The conference brought together senior diversity officers and staff in multi-cultural, diversity, social justice, inclusivity offices with senior international officers and global education staff as well as faculty engaging with these issues in their teaching and research to explore collaboratively how we build inclusive global communities.

 - Stephen Angle, Director of Fries Center for Global Studies, Mansfield Freeman Professor of East Asian Studies, Professor of Philosophy, Wesleyan University, Connecticut.